SavaSharif/Robotics_challenge/README.md

 __Linux__:
 > {unkown}

+### Working on The yetiborg
+An easy way to work with the yetiborg is to install [Cyberduck](https://cyberduck.io/).
+In this way you are able to use vscode on the yetiborg.

 ## TODO
 - [x] Export 2023_start_here zip to git
-- [ ] Find an easy way to launch scripts on the yetiborg
+- [x] Find an easy way to launch scripts on the yetiborg
 - [ ] Configure python3 on the yetiborg
 - [ ] Create .mp4 file so we can offline work on it
 - [ ] Design arm mount